zobront/halmos-solady/README.md

 - `halmos --function test__MulWadUpEquivalence` (proves equivalence of two implementations)

 Explanation: Halmos isn't able to prove the correctness, because the math to get the correct value in pure Solidity is too complex.
 So we prove the correctness with a fuzz test and then prove the equivalence of the two full functions with Halmos.

+### ✅ log2()

+To run:
+- `halmos --match-test Log2 --loop 256 --function test` (symbolic test of equivalence)

+Explanation: The Solady code is verified to be correct by definition.
+The definition of log2 is the most significant bit that is set to 1.
+This test proves the equivalence between the Solady code and (much less efficient but simple code) that loops over the bits and returns the index of the most significant one.
+Note that that log2(0) is undefined, but the code returns 0 for that case.
+Because the reference code uses a for loop, we need to explicitly tell Halmos to unwrap the loop 256 times to ensure the code paths are fully explored.